 Arakan Martial Art is not, nor has it ever been, a ring or competition-based style martial art.
 Instead it focuses on practical skills that are adaptable to real life self-defence situations.
 It is fast, powerful, unique, interesting, fluid, practical and a highly effective form of self-defence.

-Arakan Martial Art utilises many parts of the body including open hands, closed hands, fists, legs, elbows, knees (and just about every part of the body) in a free flowing manner.
+The art form utilises many parts of your child’s body, including open and closed hands, fists, legs, elbows, knees (just about every part of the body) in a free flowing manner.
+Arakan Martial Art utilises knees and kicks, which are all aimed at below the waist level.

-Arakan Martial Art movements involves striking, deflecting, grasping, manipulating, locking and using an opponent’s momentum against themselves.
-Arakan Martial Art utilises knees and kicks which are aimed at below the waist level.
+These free-flowing movements involve striking, deflecting, grasping, manipulating, locking and using an opponent’s momentum against them.